モロッコ

 • Morocco - Casablanca

-• Private car transfer An English-speaking guide who is also the driver will meet you at the airport.
+• Private transfer An English-speaking guide and driver will meet you at the airport.

-• Hassan II Mosque Completed in 1993, this modern and magnificent mosque is located on a promontory jutting out into the Atlantic Ocean, offering beautiful scenery.
-The 690-foot (210-meter) minaret is the tallest in Morocco and known as one of the tallest minarets in the world.
+• Hassan II Mosque Completed in 1993, this modern and magnificent mosque is located on a promontory jutting into the Atlantic Ocean, offering beautiful views.
+Its 690-foot (210-meter) minaret is the tallest in Morocco and is known as one of the tallest minarets in the world.

-Additionally, this mosque is one of the few in the country that allows non-Muslims to visit the interior.
-Enjoy the delicate art of Morocco and Islamic culture.
+Additionally, this mosque is one of the few in the country where non-Muslims are allowed to visit the interior.
+Enjoy the delicate arts of Morocco and Islamic craftsmanship.
 [English Guide]

-• Private car transfer Drive to Rabat.
-(About 1 hour)
+• Private transfer Travel to Rabat.
+(Approximately 1 hour)

 • Morocco - Rabat

-• Chellah Necropolis, Kasbah of the Udayas, Hassan Tower, Mausoleum of Mohammed V Stop in Rabat, the current capital of Morocco.
+• Chellah Necropolis, Oudayas Kasbah, Hassan Tower, Mausoleum of Mohammed V Stop at Rabat, the current capital of Morocco.
 Explore the medieval fortress ruins of the Chellah Necropolis and stroll among Roman and Islamic-era remains.
-You will also visit the Bab Oudayas gate and the Kasbah of the Udayas (a fortress built during the 12th-century Almohad period).
-Afterwards, see the Hassan Tower, the unfinished mosque's minaret, and the Mausoleum of Mohammed V. [English Guide]
+You will also visit the Bab Oudaya gate and the Oudayas Kasbah (a fortress built during the 12th-century Almohad period).
+Afterwards, see the unfinished mosque minaret known as the Hassan Tower and the Mausoleum of Mohammed V. [English Guide]

 • Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745 Attachment Image from Itinerary Row: 55745

-• Private car transfer Drive to Chefchaouen.
-(About 4 hours)
+• Private transfer Travel to Chefchaouen.
+(Approximately 4 hours)

 • Morocco - Chaouen

-After enjoying mint tea at Plaza Uta el-Hammam, browse many shops selling colorful goods.
+After enjoying mint tea at Plaza Uta el-Hammam, browse the many shops filled with colorful goods.

-Also visit the nearby kasbah (fortress) and explore the 15th-century fortifications and dungeons.
+Visit the nearby kasbah (fortress) and explore the 15th-century fortress and dungeon.

-As evening falls, head to the ruins of the white Spanish mosque on the hill and finish the day by watching the sunset over the mountains.
+As evening approaches, head to the ruins of the white Spanish mosque on the hill to watch the sun set beyond the mountains and conclude the day.
 [Japanese Assistant]

 • Attachment Image from Itinerary Row: 55746 Attachment Image from Itinerary Row: 55746 Attachment Image from Itinerary Row: 55746